 For most of us the necessary evil which is the industry trade show looms large in our calendar of marketing activity and even larger in our annual marketing budget.
 For the typical Kiwi tech company around 40% of all sales and marketing spend is spread across two marketing tactics - industry events and website development.
-So how do you ensure you are presented at the right event and more importantly, make the most of your investment in those events?
+So how do you ensure you are presented at the right event and more importantly, generate qualified leads and make the most of your investment in those events?

 1. Plan and commit

 Whilst not entirely clear on the ROI you got from last years’ show, you’ve already booked your slot for the 2018 event because you feel ‘not being there’ says more to the market place than having a presence.
 Fair enough - only 50% of NZ tech sector responders to Market Measures self-rated their trade show exploits during 2016 as effective.